Euthal02/ITCNE23/AZURE/exercises/azure_ressourcen_erstellen.md

 # With Azure CLI

+Before you can do anything, you have to be logged in.
+This is done interactively with this command:

+    az login

-Firstly, to create a ServiceGroup, issue this command.
+Then, to create a ServiceGroup, issue this command.
 This creates a new ServiceGroup under the name "myResourceGroupCli".

     az group create -l eastus -n myResourceGroupCli